Elsword016/DataScience-and-ML-projects/README.md

 |-------------------------|-------------------------|

 ## 5. Segmenting Retina blood vessels using a finetuned Segformer model
-Segmentation using Segformer base model from HuggingFace on Retina blood vessel dataset
+Segmentation using Segformer base model from HuggingFace on Retina blood vessel dataset with a simple gradio interface for inferencing

 Dataset obtained from Kaggle - [Blood Vessel Data](https://www.kaggle.com/datasets/abdallahwagih/retina-blood-vessel)